Bdeering1/Lucida/docs/workitems.md

     - fill in unfinished details, add description of FEN positions etc. (done for sections 1-3)
   - make a testing plan which includes missing test cases and revisions
 - test refactoring
-  - make nevessary changes to unit tests according to testing plan
+  - make necessary changes to unit tests according to testing plan
   - consider implementing a testing framework (eg. Jest)

 ### Technical Debt